h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_18_explanation.md

 - The LDA projection direction $[0.0653, 0.1452]$ indicates that tumor size is approximately twice as important as age for discriminating between malignant and benign tumors in this dataset
 - The classification threshold in the projected space is 8.12
 - For a new patient with age 50 years and tumor size 30mm, LDA predicts a benign tumor with a probability of 62.2%
+- For another patient with age 60 years and tumor size 30mm, LDA predicts a malignant tumor with a probability of 53.8%, demonstrating how a small change in feature values can lead to a different classification when near the decision boundary

 This application of LDA demonstrates how statistical approaches can be used for medical diagnosis problems, providing not just a classification but also insights into the relative importance of different clinical measurements.
 The visualizations help to understand the geometric interpretation of LDA and how it achieves optimal class separation.